Is Complexity an Illusion?: Introduction

-We build upon previous work \cite{bennett2023b,bennett2023c}, in which: \begin{compactenum} \item Maximising simplicity of policies was proven unnecessary and insufficient to maximise sample efficiency \cite[prop.
-3]{bennett2023b}. \item Maximising policy ``weakness'' was proven necessary and sufficient to maximise sample efficiency \cite[prop.
-1,2]{bennett2023b} and identify cause \cite{bennett2023c}.
-In experiments, weak policies outperformed simple by $110-500\%$. \end{compactenum} Our purpose here is to extend this work, and to establish: \begin{compactenum} \item Is complexity just an artefact of abstraction? \item Why do sample efficiency and simplicity tend to be correlated? \\ \end{compactenum} \textbf{Results: } We begin by presenting a formalism.
+We begin by presenting a formalism.
 Our results are only meaningful if one accepts that our formalism is reflective of reality, so we provide an argument to the effect that it is (lest we be accused of straw-manning complexity). \textbf{Second}, we show that the complexity of all behaviours is equal in the absence of an abstraction layer (a general formalisation of any interpreter).
 In other words, complexity is a subjective ``illusion''.
 We further show that if the vocabulary is finite then weakness can confound simplicity and sample efficiency. \textbf{Third}, we argue that abstraction is goal directed.
 If the vocabulary is finite, and tasks uniformly distributed, then weak statements take simple forms.